dhellmann/pymotw-3/source/itertools/index.rst

 .. module:: itertools
     :synopsis: Iterator functions for efficient looping

-:Purpose:
-    The itertools module includes a set of functions for working with sequence data sets.

-The functions provided by :mod:`itertools` are inspired by similar features of functional programming languages such as Clojure, Haskell, APL, and SML.
+The :mod:`itertools` module includes a set of functions for working with sequence data sets.
+The functions provided are inspired by similar features of functional programming languages such as Clojure, Haskell, APL, and SML.
 They are intended to be fast and use memory efficiently, and also to be hooked together to express more complicated iteration-based algorithms.

 Iterator-based code offers better memory consumption characteristics than code that uses lists.
 Since data is not produced from the